-Spring and autumn are ideal seasons for travel to Bhutan.
+Spring and autumn are ideal seasons to travel to Bhutan.
 Monsoon rains between June and August can close trekking paths and cause travel complications, while low winter temperatures can make travel uncomfortable.
-Any time of year, expect crisp mountain weather.
+Expect crisp mountain weather year-round.

-Bhutan’s vibrant performing arts culture puts on lively displays of folksong and masked dances.
-These performances reach a crescendo during Bhutan’s yearly Buddhist festivals when sacred rituals are performed alongside cheerful dance routines.
+Bhutan’s talented performing artists put on lively displays of folk songs and masked dances.
+These performances reach a crescendo during Bhutan’s yearly Buddhist festivals when sacred rituals are performed alongside spirited dance routines.

-Relatively isolated from the world until the 1960s, Bhutan holds on to a well-preserved cultural heritage.
-Much of Bhutan’s culture is shaped by the country’s fierce Buddhist devotion, although many regional folk customs predate the introduction of Buddhism.
+Relatively isolated from the world until the 1960s, Bhutan retains a well-preserved cultural heritage.
+Much of Bhutan’s culture is shaped by the country’s Buddhist devotion, although many regional folk customs predate the introduction of Buddhism.